au-nlp/project-milestone-p2-group15/readme.md

 ## Code

-For the preprocessing of the dataset as well as a few visualizations, we refer to the notebook [main.py](main.py).
+For the preprocessing of the dataset as well as a few visualizations, we refer to the notebook [main.ipynb](main.ipynb).
 In addition, we have provided a short demo of our method in action, used on the *Deepseek-R1* model.
 We showcase two problems that the model, when tested in the competitions, never got those right even once; but, with this method, it can solve those problems.

 ## Timeline